TECHNOLOGY DOMAIN

 What will I learn?

 In Fabric construction, we are hands on!
 We research different uses of fibre and fabrics.
 There is a class focus on recycling garments and sustainable practices.
-You learn a wide range sewing machine skills and troubleshooting on the machine
+You learn a wide range of sewing machine skills and how to follow a commercial pattern to make clothing.
+As well as fabric decoration techniques, including embroidery.

 What will I do?

-• Sew samples on the machine in preparation for sewing an article of clothing.
+• Sew samples on the machine in preparation for sewing an article of clothing

-• Re-model an article of clothing using your own design and complete an assessment on sustainability in the fashion industry.
+• Re-model an article of clothing using your own design and complete an assessment on sustainability in the fashion industry

-• Complete a variety of fabric construction and decoration projects.
+• Complete a variety of fabric construction and decoration projects

 Where can this take me?